 Calling for a Shift in Our Mental Health Paradigm

 Although many parents claim that psychotropic medication has changed their child’s life for the better, we must not forget that giving a six-year-old medicine does nothing to improve the conditions that derail their development in the first place.

 Policy makers are so convinced these children have an organic disease that they have all but called off the search for a better understanding of the conditions — even though these medications often cause many short-term and long-term side effects.
 Therefore, I encourage all parents everywhere to let love guide you to explore all available healing options, rather than simply settling for what conventional specialists suggest.

 To receive more info on how you and your family can more about healing and helping your family without medication sign up HERE.

 It isn’t enough to just be alive.
 The quality of life is also essential.

 We need more due diligence in our healthcare system.
-We need an “Integrative Medicine” approach, a healing-oriented medicine that takes the whole person (body, mind, and spirit) into account — including all aspects of lifestyle.
+We need an “Integrative Medicine” approach, a healing-oriented medicine that takes the whole person (body, mind, and spirit) into account.
 We need to emphasize the therapeutic relationship and make use of all appropriate therapies, both conventional and alternative.
-We need a medical system that neither rejects conventional medicine nor accepts alternative therapies uncritically.

 Good medicine should be based on sound science, be inquiry-driven, and be open to new paradigms.
 We need to use natural, effective, and less invasive interventions whenever possible.
 We need a system that promotes prevention of illness as well as the treatment of disease.
 We simply need to wake up and make a stand for real change.
 We can no longer put a price tag on our physical and mental health.
 The amount of pain we are creating for our families and our children is a high price to pay for the way we conduct our business.